 The village has 3 post boxes and between them they offer weekday morning and afternoon collections.

 There is a portable defibrillator in the porch of the village hall.
-The PIN to unlock the holder is displayed on the case.

 Courses on how to use it have been organised for villagers but if you missed them or would like a refresher then click here for a short instruction video

 After use please email the village account so we can ensure the defibrillator can be checked and the pads replaced.

 There is a limited bus service passing through the village at least once a day for each service.
 Bus tickets can be purchased from the bus driver.

 The village bus service has now been taken over by LMS.
 There are now fewer buses running.
 Buses to Pershore go at 09-42am and 14-50pm.
 There appears to be only one bus back, from Pershore Broad Street, at 12-32.
 These times are posted on LMS website